 Introduction

-The following list of project component definitions are being provided to help guide airport sponsors and Aeronautics program managers in programming and reviewing State/Local airport development projects for the Arizona Airport Capital Improvement Program.
-For AIP projects funded through the FAA, projects must follow the FAA A/C for project definition.
+The following list of project component definitions are being provided to help guide airport sponsors and Aeronautics program managers in programming and reviewing State/Local airport development projects for the Arizona ACIP.
+For AIP projects funded through the FAA, projects must follow the FAA advisory circular for project definition.

 Aeronautics has included references to the FAA definitions, eligibility requirements and design criteria for the projects.
 NPIAS airports, in general, must design to these standards.
-Non-NPIAS airports may have more flexibility to use local standards for State/Local projects.
+Non-NPIAS airports may have more flexibility to use local standards for SL projects.
 These references are accurate on the date of publishing.
 Visit the FAA website www.faa.gov/airports for the most current version of references.

-There may be differences in eligible items for State/Local only funding when compared to FAA standards.
-For example, ADOT does not buy rolling stock like ARFF trucks or radio equipment with a State/Local Grant.
+There may be differences in eligible items for SL only funding when compared to FAA standards.
+For example, ADOT does not buy rolling stock like ARFF trucks or radio equipment with a SL Grant.
 Aeronautics has referenced the differences and/or exceptions in each component definition.

-Some of the commonly ineligible items for State/Local funding are:
+Some of the commonly ineligible items for SL funding are:

 Spare parts beyond those needed for testing equipment purchased under a grant.